Telemedicine Trends In Stats and Facts

 Key factors in driving the expansion of telehealth market size stem from:

 the shift to customer-centric delivery of healthcare services

 the rise in healthcare costs for government and private sectors

 the search for minimizing the risks of coronavirus

 the initiatives for increasing awareness of mental health and work-life balance.

-Moreover, due to the impact of Covid-19, telehealth trends showed the demand for providing optimization-based workload of healthcare professionals.
+Moreover, due to the impact of COVID-19's new strains, telehealth trends showed the demand for providing optimization-based workload of healthcare professionals.